kwannoel/ideal-lamp/README.md

 `msg.sender` address where external function call to contract came from.

 `constant` functions: no state changes.
 E.g. read-only functions. `non-constant` functions may update state of contract account.

+Contract takes time to deploy.
+Don't expect instant success when transacting.
+You can replicate `stack underflow` by running it with `0` delay in `run-contract.js`